 Tommy has been playing golf since he was 5 and is now a PGA golf professional.

-Melissa started golfing a little over 5 years ago and has slowly improved her swing.
+Melissa started golfing as a hobby and has slowly worked to improve her golf game.

 Golf With Luck was created to share tools and tips to help you lower your golf score!